13 Small Gestures For When You Want to Show A Colleague You Care

 Freelance writer, mom of four.

-April 19, 2024 at 2:57PM UTC
+July 26, 2024 at 11:51AM UTC

 Why should you make small gestures?

-1. Offer a smile.
+1. Offer a smile

 Not only does smiling give you a mood boost, but others who see your smile will feel uplifted as well.
 When you smile, you share your happiness with others.
 Make it a true smile, too, one that uses all the muscles in your face.
 A genuine smile can go a long way for someone having a bad day.

-2. Hold the door for someone.
+2. Hold the door for someone

-3. Write a note.
+3. Write a note

 Take a moment to write an email to someone to simply say thank you and that you appreciate them.
-Slack and DMing are fine too.
+Slack and DMs are fine too.
 Notes are personal and give a little piece of yourself to someone else.

-4. Say “good morning” and ask people about their weekends.
+4. Say “good morning” and ask people about their weekends

-5. Send flowers if the occasion calls for it.
+5. Send flowers if the occasion calls for it

 Sending flowers is appropriate if someone has had a difficult time, such as a death in the family.
 It will be appreciated and remembered that you reached out during a difficult time.
+If you need proof that sending flowers is still one of the best acts of kindness, just look at Beyoncé.
+The pop star is known for sending floral arrangements to colleagues and friends.

-6. Be a good listener.
+6. Be a good listener

 Sometimes we zone out without realizing it.
 When we’re tired or have things on our mind, it can be hard to truly listen to others.
 When colleagues open up to us and we don’t really hear what they’re saying, they can feel frustrated and disappointed.
 By working on your active listening skills, you can focus on really being there for others, all by just simply listening better.

-8. Bring a treat to the office for everyone.
+8. Bring a treat to the office for everyone

-9. Share.
+9. Share

 The simple gesture of sharing can go a long way.
 Whether it means splitting the last cookie with someone else or donating your time to a group initiative when you weren't asked, it feels good to know you’re helping someone out.

-10. Introduce yourself.
+10. Introduce yourself

 When you’re meeting new people at work, or someone new has joined the company, introduce yourself.
 No matter whether you are going to be a close colleague, this small gesture shows someone that you’re interested in getting to know them.
 It can help you feel less nervous, or you might be that one person who pulls a shy person out of their shell.

-11. Help someone up when you see them fall.
+11. Help someone up when you see them fall

-There’s always that person, the one tries to act like they didn’t see anything when you trip and fall down the stairs.
+There’s always that person, the one who tries to act like they didn’t see anything when you trip and fall down the stairs.
 Luckily, this situation doesn’t occur very often.
 But if you do happen to stand witness to someone’s embarrassing moment, be the one to step in, offer your hand, and help them up.

-12. Send cards.
+12. Send cards

 Go back to the good old days by sending greeting cards to your colleagues.
 This can be done electronically these days, which makes things easier.
 When people get married, when someone graduates, birthdays, Christmas, you name it.
 When you take a little time to personally mail a card to someone, they’ll feel special.

-13. Volunteer.
+13. Volunteer

 If you offer just a few hours of your time to a good cause or a volunteer work event, you might come out feeling like you’ve helped people.
 It might not seem like such a small gesture, but one night out of your busy schedule could improve the night for many needy people.